 How to get to Mount Bromo

-Mount Bromo is reachable from the city Malang and Surabaya, both major cities in Indonesia.
+Mount Bromo can be reached from the city of Malang and Surabaya, both major cities in Indonesia with easily accessible airports.
 From these cities, you can book tours that will take you to Mount Bromo and back, or you can take the bus to Probolinggo and hire a driver there for a slightly cheaper option.

+As for us, we were already in Malang so this blog post will address my experience going from Malang.
 We were picked up from our hotel in Malang early in the morning at 2AM, so that we would be on time to catch the sunrise.
-We were driven a regular van for about 2 hours to Cemoro Village, where we transferred into a Jeep 4×4 car and continued our drive up to Bromo.
+We were driven in a regular van for about 2 hours to Cemoro Village, where we transferred into a Jeep 4×4 car and continued our drive up to Bromo.
+The road from here onward can only be accessed by a 4×4 car.

 As I mentioned before, Bromo is a very popular local tourist destination.
 This was evident by the sheer volume of traffic going up… that’s also why we had to leave so early!
 And just to set your expectation – the ride up in the Jeep was NOT a comfortable one.
 It was super bumpy and cramped.
 I think I hit my head on the roof of the car several times.